 At each nest box check, young chicks are briefly removed from the box, banded, aged, and sexed as well as given a quick evaluation for health issues, parasites, etc. Observations are made concerning territory size, natural cavity nests, clutch and brood sizes, prey items, interspecific competition for nest boxes, and dispersal of kestrel fledglings.
 Some eggs have been analyzed for pesticide residues and some experimental kestrel box designs have also been used over the years.

-The American Kestrel Nest Box Program helps to monitor the populations of the American Kestrel, which is listed as Threatened in the State of Connecticut.
+The American Kestrel Nest Box Program helps to monitor the populations of the American Kestrel, which is listed as a Species of Special Concern in the State of Connecticut.
 Since the project began, American Kestrel populations have increased, especially in the northwest corner of the state.
 Proper habitat and nesting areas are crucial for the survival of this small falcon.

 American Kestrels are the smallest and most common falcon in the United States.
 They prefer open habitats such as farmlands, fields, and marshes.